Taming-the-BEAST/Prior-selection/README.md

 > You can again discuss with your neighbour or with the teaching assistants if you like.
 After you have made your decision, continue with the tutorial.
 >

-Once again, a proper model comparison, i.e. comparing a model with no to a model with some number of gamma rate categories, should ideally be done.
+Once again, a proper model comparison, i.e. comparing a model without gamma rate heterogeneity to a model with some number of gamma rate categories, should ideally be done.
 We do not have any independent information on whether gamma rate categories are needed or not.
 Thus, we take our best guess in order not to bias our analyses.
 Since the data are the sequences of the HA (hemagglutinin) gene of influenza, we may want to allow for variation of the substitution rates between sites.
 Hemagglutinin is a surface protein on the virus and is under significant evolutionary pressure from the immune system of the host organism.
 It is not unrealistic to assume that some sites may be under more pressure to escape from the immune system.

 Let us therefore choose the HKY model with 4 gamma rate categories for the substitution rate.

-> Change the **Gamma Category Count** to 4, tick the estimate box next to the **Shape** parameter of the Gamma distribution and set the **Subst Model** to **HKY**. ([Figure 6](#substitutionModel))
+> Change the **Gamma Category Count** to 4, tick the estimate box next to the **Shape** parameter of the Gamma distribution and set the **Subst Model** to **HKY**.
+Make sure that both **Kappa** and **Frequencies** are estimated. ([Figure 6](#substitutionModel))
 >

 <figure>